 By Jeffrey C. Doepp, Naval Facilities Engineering Command Mid-Atlantic Public Affairs

-NORFOLK (NNS) -- Naval Facilities Engineering Command (NAVFAC) Mid-Atlantic, Public Works Business Line (PWBL) conducted a graduation ceremony Jan.
-16, for seven students who successfully completed four years of training in the command’s apprenticeship program.
+NORFOLK (NNS) -- Naval Facilities Engineering Command (NAVFAC) Mid-Atlantic conducted a graduation ceremony Nov.
+15 for four students who successfully completed four years of training in the command's apprenticeship program.

 The apprentice program includes on-the-job training (OJT), related classroom instruction, and apprentice mentoring.

-“Apprentices go to school during their off-duty hours and achieve an associate degree or certificate in their assigned trade,” said Thomas Harrington, PWBL training coordinator and Apprenticeship Program administrator.
-“They are also required to work full time to achieve 8,000 hours of OJT and complete it all in four years.”
+"Apprentices go to school during their off-duty hours and achieve an associate degree or certificate in their assigned trade," said Craig Mayer, public works business line coordinator for NAVFAC Mid-Atlantic, who oversees the program.
+"At the same time, they work full time to achieve 8,000 hours of OJT and complete these requirements in four years."